dlazz/egocli/README.md

 $ ./egocli --project-file ego.yml --context production
 ```

+#### Create or Update ECS Services

+You can add your service definition in your yml file and use the `--service-behavior` parameter to create or update your service.
+By default, if you don't provide a task definition, the one just created will be used.
+If you don't use the `--service-behavior` parameter, no action will be taken.

 #### Encrypt secrets with egocli seal

 You can encrypt your secrets using `egocli seal` command and then add them to your project file:
+**The seal password must be 16, 24, or 32 bytes.**

 ```sh
 $ ./egocli seal --secret MySuperSecret --password S!ecretHash@----